MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-envelope-reserved-resources.md

 > [!NOTE]
 > In the selectedResources section, we specifically display the propagated envelope object.
 Please note that we do not individually list all the resources contained within the envelope object in the status.

 Upon inspection of the selectedResources, it indicates that the namespace app and the configmap envelope-configmap have been successfully propagated.
-Users can further verify the successful propagation of resources mentioned within the envelope-configmap object by ensuring that the failedPlacements section in the placementStatus for kind-cluster-1 does not appear in the status.
+Users can further verify the successful propagation of resources mentioned within the envelope-configmap object by ensuring that the failedPlacements section in the placementStatus for kind-cluster-1 doesn't appear in the status.

-Here is a sample where the placement has failed.
+Here's a sample where the placement has failed.
 In this example below, within the placementStatus section for kind-cluster-1, the failedPlacements section provides details on resource that failed to apply along with information about the envelope object which contained the resource.

 ```
 status: